 This can lead to you being taken for granted.
 If you don’t break this pattern, your connection could degenerate into a codependent relationship over time.
 A manipulative person may use your insecurities as a trump card to get their way.
 Thus, when you don’t stand up for yourself, you are practically feeding them with fuel to take you for granted.

 When a woman feels unappreciated or a man thinks “I feel unappreciated by my girlfriend”, they tend to do more to gain that appreciation.
 STOP.
 “Start saying “no” when your partner asks or expects something that is not possible for you to offer.
 Stop spreading yourself too thin to win love and appreciation,” advises Devaleena.
 Not for everything, but definitely for the things that you don’t like and requests that you might find unreasonable.
 This will show your partner that agreeing with them is a choice that you’re making, it’s not an obligation.

 5. Communicate with your partner

 If a woman or man feeling unappreciated in a relationship does not communicate their feelings, it will eventually build resentment.
 To avoid that, you must communicate.
 There is a chance that your feelings are stemming from your own perception and aren’t a reflection of how your partner feels about you.
-The only way you can know for sure is to talk about it.
+The only way you can know this for sure is to talk about it.
 Secondly, if you are feeling unappreciated in a relationship, then talking it out can lead to a solution.

 Besides, talking it out and letting your partner know how their actions have made you feel is the only way to give them a chance at fixing things from their end.
 If you struggle with talking about your feelings then you can always give counseling a try.
 Remember, your partner is not psychic, they’re just as human as you are.
 The only way they can know how you feel is if you tell them.

 6. Divide labor within the relationship